JorelAli/CommandAPI/docs/src/technicalargs.md

 >
 > As with any future bug, if you notice that a technical argument does not work with a specific version of Minecraft _(1.13.2+)_, I'd be grateful if you could submit a bug report on [the CommandAPI's issues page](https://github.com/JorelAli/1.13-Command-API/issues/new/choose) and I'll try to fix it as soon as I can!

+Technical arguments are also compatible with data packs which allow you to add additional content to the game.
+In particular, Advancements, Loot Tables and Recipes are supported to allow extra interaction between Bukkit and data packs.